TaylorEllington/CS636-CPU-Raytracer/class-site/_posts/2020-05-10-Assignment-3-Acceleration-Techniques.markdown

 };
 {% endhighlight %}

 The strategy is to sort a collection of faces by their centroid (alternating sorts on the x, y, and z axis as we recurse down), and then divide the sorted collection in half.
 One half is passed down to the current node's `right` child, and the other half to the `left`.
 We then calculate the bounding box of the children nodes and recurse down to the left and the right.
-There are two functions controlling this behavior:
+The recursion is controlled by two tunable parameters `triangleThreshold` - the maxumum number of triangles we want in a node, and `maxDepth` - the maximum number of times we can recurse down and create new nodes, this overrides triangleThreshold to prevent a runaway recursion scenario.
+These are  are set on a per mesh basis in the scene description Hypothetically allowing us to tune each mesh [for example](https://gitlab.com/TaylorEllington/cs636-advanced-rendering-techniques/-/blob/2796b0107b6372da89e95dedb70bfd95bec000e5/assets/models-and-spheres.json).
+There are two functions controlling this recursive creation behavior:

 {% highlight c++ %}
 BuildBVH(size_t triangleThreshold, size_t maxDepth)